A claw hammer is one of the most essential tools that every carpenter should have.

 Claw Hammer Common Use

-The claw hammers are often used for everyday task and construction projects.
+The claw hammers are often used for everyday tasks and construction projects.

 The claw side of the hammer resembles the V so the nails can fit perfectly between it.